What is an intrauterine device (IUD)?

 - Bleeding:

-- Can be irregular for a few weeks, may last up to 3 to 6 months
+- Can be irregular for a few weeks and may last up to 3 to 6 months.

 - Dizziness

-- Women who have not had a baby often feel more discomfort than women who have had a baby, but each person is different.
+- People who have not had a baby often feel more discomfort than people who have had a baby, but each person is different.

-In the first 1 to 3 months, as your body adjusts, you may have:
+In the first 1 to 3 months, you may have:

-- Take Ibuprofen 600 mg every 6 hours and/or acetaminophen (Tylenol) 650 mg every 4 to 6 hours
+- You may take ibuprofen (Advil®) 600 mg (milligrams) every 6 hours or acetaminophen (Tylenol®) 650 mg every 4 to 6 hours.
+You can take both at the same time.

 In the first 3 to 6 months: